projectglove/glove-monorepo/README.md

 Run with `--help` to see example network endpoints for various chains.

 For now the service is hard-coded to listen on `localhost:8080`, which will be fixed.

+Killing the service will also terminate the enclave.

 Building the client CLI: